-- a) Every family member listed on 50059 or application is counted. - b) An unborn child may be counted for occupancy but not eligibility determination. - c) Live-in attendants and foster children are counted when determining bedroom size. - d) Children who live in the unit 50% of the time may be counted. - e) Children away at school, who live with the family when school recesses, may be counted.
+- a) Every family member listed on application is counted. - b) An unborn child may be counted for occupancy but not eligibility determination. - c) Live-in attendants and foster children are counted when determining bedroom size. - d) Children who live in the unit 50% of the time may be counted. - e) Children away at school, who live with the family when school recesses, may be counted.
 Management will not count children who are away at school and who have established residency at another address or location as evidenced by a lease agreement or other proof. - f) Minimum of one person per bedroom, maximum of two persons per bedroom. - 3.
 APARTMENT CHANGE REQUEST: A larger apartment than needed may be assigned to an eligible family if the family can certify with third party verification that there is a medical reason for the larger unit.
-This certification must include a specific explanation as to how the medical condition will improve by the assignment of a different apartment.

-4. FAMILY CHANGING NEEDS: Prentis II Apartments will accommodate the changing needs of the in-house tenants because of increases in the number of family members or changes in the family composition, before going to the Waiting List.
+This certification must include a specific explanation as to how the medical condition will improve by the assignment of a different apartment. - 4.
+FAMILY CHANGING NEEDS: Meer Apartments will accommodate the changing needs of the inhouse tenants because of increases in the number of family members or changes in the family composition, before going to the Waiting List.

-13. ACCESSIBLE UNITS
+10. ACCESSIBLE UNITS

-- 1. ACCESSIBLE UNITS: Because ten (10) of the units at Prentis II Apartments have been architecturally altered for accessibility for persons with disabilities, to obtain a priority for these units someone in the family must qualify as "needing" the architecturally altered features to apply for or live in these units.
+1. ACCESSIBLE UNITS: Because six (6) of the units at Meer Apartments have been architecturally altered for accessibility for persons with disabilities, to obtain a priority for these units someone in the family must qualify as "needing" the architecturally altered features to apply for or live in these units.
 This need must be verified with a medical practitioner.
 Units that have been altered in any way for a disabled person will be rented whenever possible to a family or individual needing that specific unit type, or the architectural features present in that unit.
 In all instances, "accessible" units shall be rented to a family or family with a member needing that type of unit.

-Due to the program type, these apartments are the only apartments younger, disabled applicants are eligible to apply for. - 2.
-In the unlikely event that no applicant or family can be found that requires that Prentis IIApartments unit type, a non-disabled elderly applicant or family can be housed there, (temporarily) only after signing a statement, that will become a lease amendment, that states that they will move, within 30 days, "at their own expense" when they are notified by management, in writing, that a non-handicapped unit is available.
+2. In the unlikely event that no applicant or family can be found that requires that Meer Apartments unit type, a non-disabled elderly applicant or family can be housed there, (temporarily) only after signing a statement, that will become a lease amendment, that states that they will move, within 30 days, "at their own expense" when they are notified by management, in writing, that a non-handicapped unit is available.